 Pretending their hands are too full to open doors

-Social engineers can take advantage of people’s natural kindness, pretending they have their hands full and hoping an employee will help open the doors for them.
+Social engineers take advantage of people’s natural kindness, pretending they have their hands full and hoping an employee will help open the doors for them.

-Claiming to have forgotten their ID
+Pretending to forget their ID

 Acting like they were invited

-What are the Dangers of a Tailgating Attack?
+The Dangers of a Tailgating Attack

-With social engineering threats rising 270% last year, tailgating attacks are becoming more significant as cyber criminals know that many organizations fail to implement adequate physical security measures to protect data on-site.
+With social engineering threats rising 270% last year, tailgating attacks are becoming more significant as cyber criminals know that many organizations fail to implement adequate physical security measures to protect data onsite.

 At the same time, attackers know that if they gain access to a restricted area, such as a data center, they can steal high-value equipment and tamper with devices.
 The latter action can include installing malware on critical infrastructure, encrypting information, and exfiltrating data assets to orchestrate a data breach.